The Galactic Centre Gamma-Ray Excess: Signature of Dark Matter or Ancient Stars?

 Astronomers have discovered an anomalous, gamma-ray signal from the Inner Milky Way (the 'Galactic Centre Gamma-Ray Excess') in data collected by the orbiting Fermi gamma-ray telescope.
 The signal has been claimed as a compelling, indirect signal of the annihilation of dark matter particles in this region of the Galaxy.
 Alternatively, the signal could be the signature of some unknown stellar population; pulsars or millisecond pulsars would be strong candidates to explain the mysterious gamma-ray signal.
 However, this begs the question: what processes could be responsible for producing such unanticipated populations of compact objects in the Inner Galaxy?

-In this project you will use some combination of theoretical population synthesis calculations and/or analysis of public data from the Fermi telescope to examine the question: what is the real origin of the Galactic Centre Gamma-Ray Excess?
+In this project you will use some combination of theoretical population synthesis calculations and/or analysis of public data from the Fermi telescope and radio telescopes and/or a cosmic ray propagation code to examine the question: what is the real origin of the gamma-ray and radio glow from the Inner Galaxy?